Drenso/symfony-oidc/README.md

 Make sure to configure at least the default OIDC client in the `drenso_oidc.yaml` in your `config/packages` directory.
 This can be done using the environment variables already added to your application by Symfony flex, or by updating the configuration file.
-You can configure more client, they will be available under the `drenso.oidc.client.{name}`, and are autowirable by using `OidcClientInterface ${name}OidcClient`, for example `OidcClientInterface $defaultOidcClient`.
+You can configure more clients, they will be available under the `drenso.oidc.client.{name}`, and are autowirable by using `OidcClientInterface ${name}OidcClient`, for example `OidcClientInterface $defaultOidcClient`.
 If the name does not match with one of the configured clients, the default client will be autowired.